grain-lang/grain-lang.org/src/stdlib/map.md

 filter : ((k, v) -> Bool, Map<k, v>) -> Void
 ```

-Keeps all key-value pairs that the predicate returned `true` for.
+Keeps all key-value pairs that the predicate returned `true` for from the map.

 ### Map.**reject**